 As JW's read their Bibles and reach out to God in prayer and meditation, we hope they will hear his voice in the silence between their thoughts.
 Psalms 46:10; 1 John 4

 Warning.
 This web site is not for everyone.
 We publish unique, original, and controversial information for spiritually mature individuals who have built their faith on a solid foundation.
 Matthew 7:24,25.
-If your faith is built on sand and you're afraid you might uncover the truth about the Watchtower, - leave now!
+If your faith is built on sand and you're afraid you might uncover the truth about the organization, - leave now!

 This web site will weaken your faith if it's not built on Christ-like principles and the truth about God's love for ALL people.
 That includes people who believe differently and those who leave their religion.
 Jude 1:21